h0tk3y/better-parse/README.md

      The result type for the combined parsers is the least common supertype (which is possibly `Any`).

      ```kotlin
-     val expr = const or var or fCall
+     val expr = const or variable or fCall
      ```

   * `zeroOrMore(...)`, `oneOrMore(...)`, `N times`, `N timesOrMore`, `N..M times`